koste77/Fast-response-calculation-model/README_EN.md

 ## License and Citation

-This repository does not currently include an open-source license.
-Before reusing or distributing the code, or using it in public work, contact the project maintainer to confirm the applicable permissions.

 If this project contributes to your research, consider adding a BibTeX entry here when the related paper or formal citation information becomes available.